Professor of Finance

-Karl Schmedders' research and teaching currently focuses on sustainability and the economics of climate change.
+Karl Schmedders is Professor of Finance.
+His research and teaching currently focus on sustainability and the economics of climate change.
 He is therefore able to provide key insights on the transition risk arising from the shift to a greener economy and help companies face up to the challenges of potential asset degradation and increasing carbon prices.

 He says finance and economics offer many tools to combat climate change, and the power of incentives and markets can be employed to make progress, and argues that businesses and consumers need to take a leading role in the search for solutions to the climate crisis, and not just wait for governments and policy makers to introduce climate change mitigation and adaptation measures.

 Global warming is the defining problem of our times, which deserves the attention of business leaders.
 It is not just short-term hype.

 Schmedders is passionate about the importance of a “just transition” in which no one loses out as a result of action to tackle climate change.
 He believes that more attention needs to be paid to the S and G elements of the ESG (environmental, social and governance) equation, to ensure that action on the environmental component does not adversely affect poor people and those living in developing countries.
 In his view, humanity will fail in its fight against climate change and global warming if it does not also address inequality and ensure a just transition.